mikaelbr/writings/js-syntax-series/function-arguments.md

 This is the third part of stand alone blog series on JavaScript syntax in detail.
 This time we'll look at function arguments and parameters.
-You might think that this is a small topic, but there's suprisingly much to say about it.
+You might think it's a shallow topic, but it has some surprising depth to it.
 In this post we'll cover everything from function overloading to default arguments and parameter destructuring.
 Everything you need to know about function arguments and then some.

 See the previous post in the "in Detail" series:
 [Variable Declarations in Detail](https://medium.com/@mikaelbrevik/variable-declarations-in-detail-29407b4e4802)